 On April 5th, R3P2 packed it's bags and travelled to London, Ontario to compete in the Western Engineering Distrct Event at Western University.
 The weekend treated us well and at the end of the qualification rounds, 5834 seeded at 11th out of 40 teams!
 In alliance selection, 5408 graciously invited us to join the fifth alliance alongisde 5596 to face the fourth alliance in playoffs.
 After a hard fought quarterfinals with a scoring tie and a tiebreaker match, we were sadly eliminated.
 However with our impressive run at this event, we racked up enough points to qualify for the Ontario District Championships taking place next weekend.
 We can't wait to see you all there!

 Hurray!
 Team 5834 had an exciting weekend over at Humber College from March 8th - 10th.
 We got to compete with some amazing teams and made some great new friends!
 We ended the event with our highest seed ever at an official FIRST event as the 9th seed!
 We had the honour of teaming up with 6978 and team 7723 as the sixth alliance for playoffs.
 Due to the success of our hardworking business and outreach team, we won the entrepreneurship award, our first judged award since 2016.
-Go Raiders!
+Go Riverdale!

-On January 5th, the Riverdale Raiders went to Western Tech to visit FRC team 865, Warp7, to join them for their annual kickoff event.
+On January 5th, Riverdale Robotics went to Western Tech to visit FRC team 865, Warp7, to join them for their annual kickoff event.
 We had a blast brainstorming and analyzing the game with them and are excited to bring the 2019 build season to a start!
 We are further excited to announce we will be attending the Humber College and Western Engineering District events.
 Hope to see you there!

 Watch out, Terminator is running again for the third year!
 This year, R3P2 has partnered with the school's Athletic Association to run the event.
 Terminator is a school wide game of manhunt where everyone has a target and is being targeted.
 At the end of the two weeks, we'll be able to crown our third terminator champion!